emmy-1/Y-Combinator_datapipline/README.md

 Y Combinator DataPipline
 ========
 The Y Combinator Data Pipeline is an automated ETL (Extract, Transform, Load) solution designed to extract company information from Y Combinator's API, transform the data into a structured format, and load it into a Snowflake data warehouse for analysis and reporting.
-This pipeline leverages Apache Airflow for orchestration, dbt for data transformation, and Python for data extraction and processing.
+This pipeline leverages Apache Airflow for orchestration, dbt for data transformation, snowflake for data warehousing, and Python for data extraction and processing.

 **Key Features:**
 - **Data Extraction**: Utilizes a Python-based API client to fetch real-time data on startups, founders, and funding rounds from Y Combinator.